SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ![Azure Web App - Creation](./Figures/Fig-10-Azure-Web-App-01.png)

+You can configure the web.config file of the web application by using the
+<a href="../scripts/Configure-Configs.ps1">Configure-Configs.ps1</a> PowerShell script file
+that is available in the
+<a href="../scripts/">Scripts folder</a> of this repository.

-Now, open the web.config file of the Web Application called OfficeDevPnP.PartnerPack.SiteProvisioning and available on GitHub at <a href="../OfficeDevPnP.PartnerPack.SiteProvisioning/OfficeDevPnP.PartnerPack.SiteProvisioning">this URL</a>.
+Alternatively, yoy can manually open the web.config file of the Web Application called OfficeDevPnP.PartnerPack.SiteProvisioning and available on GitHub at <a href="../OfficeDevPnP.PartnerPack.SiteProvisioning/OfficeDevPnP.PartnerPack.SiteProvisioning">this URL</a>.

-Edit the following sections:
+In case you like to configure the application manually, edit the following sections:

 ```XML
   <connectionStrings>